pgkt04/defender-control/README.md

 # defender-control
-Open sourced windows defender manager
+An open-source windows defender manager

 ## what is this project?
 we all know that disabling windefender is a pain going through countless registries.